EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 17. Describe what nanomaterials are.
 18. State and describe how the properties of nanomaterials may differ from the properties of the bulk material, and give examples.
 19. Identify uses of nanomaterials and suggest advantages and disadvantages to their use.
-20. *Describe the potential health risks associated with the usen of nanoparticles.*
+20. *Describe the potential health risks associated with the uses of nanoparticles.*
 21. *Describe and explain examples of environmental concerns associated with the use of nanomaterials.*
 22. ***Provide a balanced discussion of the advantages and disadvantages of nanomaterials.***